 Locals: Among the most friendly and best English speaking on the continent

-Other travellers: Normal crowd, a number of Peace Corp. volunteers taking breaks from work elsewhere.
+Other travellers: Normal crowd, a number of Peace Corps volunteers taking breaks from work elsewhere.
 Large number of expats in and around N'dola working on the 'copper belt'

 Tourist factor: Considering the compact circuit taken by most 7/10, outside this 2/10